lennytmp/learning/README.md

 # Learning repository

-This repository will contain implementation of classic algorithms, mock interview questions as well as different materials to prepare for SWE / SRE job.
+This repository contains implementation of classic algorithms, mock interview questions as well as different materials to prepare for SWE / SRE job.

 ## Data structures